ZcashFoundation/frost/book/src/zcash/ywallet-demo.md

 # Ywallet Demo Tutorial

-This tutorial explaing how to run the FROST demo using Ywallet that was [presented during Zcon4](https://www.youtube.com/watch?v=xvzESdDtczo).
+This tutorial explaining how to run the FROST demo using Ywallet that was [presented during Zcon4](https://www.youtube.com/watch?v=xvzESdDtczo).

 Ywallet supports [offline